omaroskars/AccountManager/README.md

 #### Issues
 Spring security was giving me some troubles regarding CSRF tokens.
-To test/extend POST and PUT methods you need to CSRF.
+To test/extend POST and PUT methods you need to disable CSRF.

 in ManagerApplication.java disable CSRF:
 ```